loupe-php/loupe/docs/schema.md

 ## Non-matching types

-If, however, you now want to index a second document that does not fulfill this schema, you will get an `InvalidDocumentException`:
+If, however, you now want to index a second document that does not fulfill this schema, you will get an `IndexResult` containing an `InvalidDocumentException`:

 ```php
 $loupe->addDocument([